teohsinyee/consumer-reviews-NLP/README.md

 ## Drafting....

 Theory part
-1. Intro to NLP
+1. Intro to NLP (Pipeline is enough, participants can figure out the code form Jupyter notebook)

-Technical part
+Technical part (Not to touch the codes in depth)
 Steps:
 1. Data mining (Data extraction from Google Play Store, etc)
 2. Sentiment analysis using N-gram & POS